 Overview

 We appreciate your interest in the Gastroenterology and Hepatology fellowship training program at Cleveland Clinic Florida.
-Our department consists of ten gastroenterologists, two transplant hepatologists, and six fellows.
+Our department consists of 14 gastroenterologists, three transplant hepatologists, and eight fellows.
+In late 2023 our training program obtained approval for expansion to 12 fellows and will continue to expand over the next two years to reach a full complement by recruiting 4 fellows each year.
 The goal of our training program is to provide our fellows with a learning environment that will allow them to develop into competent gastroenterologists.
 Our center is uniquely poised to develop skills that the trainee can subsequently transfer into either a private practice setting or an academic setting.

 Program Director